Spend Your Time on Your Dataset, not Your Model

 Why Features Matter More Than Models

 In sports betting, where markets are efficient, most basic model architectures will perform similarly when given the same inputs.
-The key differentiator isn't whether you're using LightGBM or some fancy ridic ensemble you spent three weeks tuning - it's how you've engineered your features.
+The key differentiator isn't whether you're using LightGBM, XGBoost or some ridic ensemble you over engineered - it's how you've engineered your features.

 Think about it: